SvetlanaSurzhan/WebAppCypressAutomation/readme.md

 ## What is it:

-This repository contains a suite of automated tests for the GitHub.com platform, designed to validate core functionalities and ensure a reliable user experience.
+This repository contains a suite of automated E2E tests for the GitHub.com web-based platform, designed to validate core functionalities and ensure a reliable user experience.

 ## Technical Summary: